 Carbon storage is considered permanent if the carbon is only expected to be emitted again more than three centuries after its uptake.
-In contrast, emissions expected to occur within three centuries (delayed emissions or temporary storage) are modelled as if emitted now.
+In contrast, emissions expected to occur within three centuries (delayed emissions or temporary storage) are modeled as if emitted now.

 Consistent With ILCD

-All flows should be modelled consistently with the most recent ILCD list of elementary flows.
+All flows should be modeled consistently with the most recent ILCD list of elementary flows.
 For flows from sub-indicator 1, the names ending with ‘(fossil)’ (e.g., ‘carbon dioxide (fossil)” and ‘methane (fossil)’) should be used if available.
 For flows from sub-indicator 2, the names ending with ‘(biogenic)’ (e.g., ‘carbon dioxide (biogenic)” and ‘methane (biogenic)’) should be used if available.
 No specific flows were available for sub-indicator 3 when the guidance document was produced.

-Modelling Flows Separately
+Modeling Flows Separately